 Where does a person go after Athens, Greece if the choice is theirs to make?
 Probably somewhere magnificent, like Madrid, Spain, because why go from the birthplace of western culture to some crap-hole?

-I personally don’t have “the” answer to such a question, but I do know that, after a very busy day in Athens, my dear travellin’ buddy (and bestess friend) and I were bound for Madrid.
+I personally don’t have “the” answer to such a question, but I do know that after a very busy day in Athens, my dear travellin’ buddy (and bestess friend) and I were bound for Madrid.
 Why, you may ask?
-Because to go from Serbia to Costa Rica as unvaccinated scum, getting to San Jose via Athens and then Madrid worked out best for us.
+Because to go from Serbia to Costa Rica as unvaccinated scum, getting to San Jose via Athens and Madrid worked out the best for us.
 And if there’s one thing we’ve learned over the years, it’s that doing what works best for us is always the primary option.
 First-class airfare while we’re at it, thank you very much.

 Out and About in Madrid

 But, unfortunately, Madrid is also badly afflicted by some of the more unsavoury maladies affecting nearly every big city on the planet, especially the Latin cities I’ve been to.
 To an unusual degree, thieves, hustlers, drug dealers, and scammers abound.
 Watch your valuables and trust no one, especially after dark.

 I know these things exist pretty much everywhere, but in my experience (which is now rather considerable), the blatant acceptance of the thievery and shadiness I saw in Madrid surpasses everywhere else I’ve ever been.
 And it seems as though it’s an unwritten code that every foreigner is fair game.
 I have yet to see Barcelona, which is apparently worse, but I imagine I’ll eventually find out for myself.